Black Hat SEO is an unethical practice solely focusing on increasing your Google Index Ranking without having any regard for User Experience.

 Astroturfing can be hard to catch on but once caught, it can embarrass your online business and reputation publicly.
 This Quora answer explains astroturfing in a really easy way.

 Be one of the good guys and always follow the white hat SEO practices that adhere to the Google Webmaster’s Guidelines to maintain your credibility, reputation, and trust factor.
 At Digital Lime Green, we understand the importance of correct and ethical SEO practices.
 If you want to grow your reputation and revenue on your website, you must stay away from these blackhat practices.
 Connect with us to know more about White Hat SEO practices today!
+Furthermore, we also provide SEO services.
+Check out our SEO Package for more information.

 Google allows reporting Black Hat SEO practices through their portal as well.
 Familiarise yourself well with these practices and make sure to be a responsible netizen whenever you come across such shady websites.
-Always remember not to fall for misleading contents, such as you have won a million Rand, or someone beautiful wants to talk to you.
+Always remember not to fall for misleading content, such as you have won a million Rand, or someone beautiful wants to talk to you.
 Stay away from all the websites you find suspicious and always report them.

 Stay safe out there!